backslashspace/Windows-SSH-Fail2Ban/README.md

 Forexample, this will result in the first ban being 1 hour long, the third 1 day and the 7th 3 months long, after 7 times the last configured time will be used (3 months in this example), if `PermBan` is set to true, the IP will be permanently banned.
 Alternatively if `BanTime=off` & `PermBan=true`the IP will be permanently banned on the first offense.

-A misconfiguration will not result in a crash, but in a fallback to the default value of the invalid config.
+A misconfiguration will not result in a crash, but in a fallback to the default value of the invalid config and generates an error in the vent log.

 When a ban is triggered, the program will block the IP based on its history for the configured amount of time and adds it to its database,